kodadot/developers/docs/FAQ.md

 ### **Are you funded?**

  Right now, we have the [Kusama Treasury funding for Milestone 1](https://kodadot.xyz/rmrk/@.common:links.kusama_polkassembly.href).
 We are actively looking for funding options and will eventually raise private funds.
-Please feel free to reach out to us via Discord if you are interested into private sale.
+Please feel free to reach out to us via Discord if you are interested in private sale.

 ### **How can I mint NFTs through KodaDot?**